 It is problematic, the researchers say, that the fashion industry keeps promoting the idea of recirculation of textiles as the sustainable solution to the climate change problem.
 It is not a solution that accords with the findings of fashion researchers from across the globe.
 Rather, it is a marketing trick designed to legitimate today’s overproduction of cheap fashion garments, which itself is the real sustainability problem of the fashion industry.

-“Some years ago we made a commitment on circular economy.
-Today, 12,5 percent of the global market has signed off on having goals in this are area,” he says.
+“Some years ago we made a commitment to the circular economy.
+Today, 12,5 per cent of the global market has signed off on having goals in this are area,” he says.

 “The fashion companies are not introducing sustainable solutions at a sufficient pace for them to make up for the negative environmental and social consequences of the rapid growth of the fashion industry,” the report reads.